-Students must obtain prior approval from the Superintendent before selling, posting, circulating, or distributing more than 10 at FNAA(LOCAL) copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
-To be considered, any non-school material must include the name of the sponsoring person or organization.
+Students must obtain prior approval from the principal before selling, posting, circulating, or distributing more than 10 copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
+To be considered, any nonschool material must include the name of the sponsoring person or organization.
 Approval will be granted or denied within two school days.

-The Principal has designated the hallway bulletin board as the location for approved non-school materials to be placed for voluntary viewing or collection by students.
+The principal will determine the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
 [See policy FNAA for more information.]

-A student may appeal a decision in accordance with policy FNG (LOCAL).
-Any student who sells, posts, circulates, or distributes non-school material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
+A student may appeal a decision in accordance with policy FNG(LOCAL).
+Any student who sells, posts, circulates, or distributes nonschool material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
 Materials displayed without approval will be removed.

-[See policy FNG (LOCAL) for student complaint procedures.]
+[See policy FNG(LOCAL) for student complaint procedures.]